ceshine/ceshine-hugo/content/post/20200213-tf21-quest/index.md

 # Executive Summary

-- **TensorFlow has become much easier to use**: As an experience PyTorch developer who only knows a bit of TensorFlow 1.x, I was able to pick up TensorFlow 2.x using my spare time in 60 days and do competitive machine learning.
+- **TensorFlow has become much easier to use**: As an experience PyTorch developer who only knows a bit of TensorFlow 1.x, I was able to pick up TensorFlow 2.x in my spare time in 60 days and do competitive machine learning.
 - **TPU has never been more accessible**: The new interface to TPU in TensorFlow 2.1 works right out of the box in most cases and greatly reduces the development time required to make a model TPU-compatible.
-Using TPU drastically increases the speed of experiment iterations.
+Using TPU drastically increases the iteration speed of experiments.
-- **We present a case study of solving a Q&A labeling problem by fine-tuning RoBERTa-base model from _huggingface/transformer_ library**:
+- **We present a case study of solving a Q&A labeling problem by fine-tuning the RoBERTa-base model from _huggingface/transformer_ library**:
   - [Codebase](https://github.com/ceshine/kaggle-quest)
   - [Colab TPU training notebook](https://gist.github.com/ceshine/752c77742973a013320a9f20384528a1)
   - [Kaggle Inference Kernel](https://www.kaggle.com/ceshine/quest-roberta-inference/data?scriptVersionId=28553401)